Curlew, Washington: Early community

-In 1919, the KVL became insolvent, and all services are believed to have ceased that year, and the track was subsequently abandoned.
-In 1935, GN abandoned Curlew–Molson.
-In 2006, the Kettle Falls International Railway, the GN successor, abandoned the 28.5-mile San Poil–Danville section, ending all railroad service to Curlew.
+In 1919, the Republic and Kettle Valley Railway, then known as the Spokane and British Columbia Railway was officially declared bankrupt with all services ceasing that year, and the track being subsequently abandoned.
+In 1935, Great Northern abandoned the Curlew to Molson route.
+In 2006, the Kettle Falls International Railway, the Great Northern successor, abandoned the 28.5 mi San Poil Lake to Danville, Washington section, ending all railroad service through Curlew.